LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 This is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people avoid).
 Presets from said old stable GEGL Effects will not work with this version .
 You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main

-You are expected to also download GEGL InnerGlow, GEGL Bevel GEGL Glass On Text and  GEGL zzstrokebevelimage GEGL Shiny Text.
-The plugin will not work correctly without them.
+You are expected to also download all 19 binaries in the zip folder for this plugin to work.
-In total you should have, gegleffectspending, glassovertext, shinytext, zzstrokebevelimage, bevel and innerglow for this filter to work.

-This plugin will work alongside a special legacy version of GEGL Effects as seen here.
+This plugin will work alongside a special legacy version of GEGL Effects as seen here, but it will **NOT** co-exist with normal continual edition

 ![image preview](coexisting_plugins.jpg  )